 HCRI has a formal agreement with the charity UK-Med to collaborate in the delivery of research, seminars, training and the sharing of best practice, knowledge and opportunities.

 UK-Med is a core partner in the delivery of the UK Emergency Medical Team (UKEMT) programme (previously including the UK International Emergency Trauma Register and the UK International Emergency Medical Register) funded by the Department for International Development (DFID).
-The UKEMT was verified by WHO in 2016 to provide a Type 1 (Fixed) or Type 2 team for emergency health response.
-UKEMT members are trained and prepared to respond to trauma, medical and public health emergencies in sudden-onset disasters in line with WHO standards.
+As part of this programme, UK-Med hosts registers of trained clinicians and allied healthcare professionals (medical, trauma and public health) within the UK-Med Community of Practice.

 - BBC News Online: Manchester charity gets £8m grant for global disaster responses

 UK-Med, supported by the Department for International Development, recently provided a team of clinicians to work alongside the Ministry of Health on Ebola preparedness in Rwanda, planning for the possibility of cross-border Ebola cases from Democratic Republic of Congo (DRC).

 The Ebola outbreak – the world’s second-worst ever – has seen over 2,750 cases in the east of the DRC since it started in August last year.
 In the last six months, the number of cases has increased dramatically and continues to do so.